 Ingredients for Meatballs:

-½ pound extra lean ground beef, see healthy benefits
+½ pound extra lean ground beef or turkey, see healthy benefits

 ½ cup onion, shredded or minced (about 1 small onion)